The Very Best British Wedding Dress Designers

 Nadine Merabi

-What’s the vibe?
-This is a brand for the party brides – those who want to look just as fabulous on the dance floor as they do walking down the aisle.
+The Look: Elevated partywear, for the bride who wants to look just as fabulous on the dance floor as they do walking down the aisle.

 Ellis Bridals

-One of London’s legacy bridal labels, Ellis Bridals was founded in 1912 by Ada Ellis – meaning it’s been crafting its gorgeous wedding gowns for well over a century.
-This is also the place to go if you want to scoop up the perfect accessories to match your dress.
+One of London’s legacy bridal labels, Ellis Bridals has been cutting and sewing wedding dresses for well over a century.
+First founded in 1912 by Ada Ellis, the label lives on under the creative direction of fourth generation designer James Ellis – who continues the tradition of creating gowns that feel timeless, playful and, when asked for, sexy.
+(This is also the place to go if you want to scoop up the perfect accessories to match your dress.)

 Caroline Castigliano